Moutah/pokedex/docs/take-charge-of-your-discovery.md

 > 🟢 Validate the implementation with :
 > ```shell
-> npm run test -- -t="Discover dialog can submit image"
+> npm run test -- discover-dialog
 > ```

 Note that, as detailed on the API's documentation, the AI is not fully ready.
 So to identify a species, make sure to